jordynmindorff/Discord-JS-Boilerplate/README.md

 ### Hosting

 Hosting is a very complex topic, but my personal preference as a hosting platform is [Heroku](https://heroku.com).
 Billing is based on hours of use per month per application.
-If you simply add a credit card, there are enough hours for one application to be running 24/7 and then some.
+If you simply add a credit card, there are enough free hours for one application to be running 24/7 and then some.

 ### The End